-We are really fortunate to have an active and supportive team of governors to work with, our Chair of Governors is: Christina Harris charris@mordiford.hereford.sch.uk
+We are really fortunate to have an active and supportive team of governors to work with, our Chair of Governors is: Naomi Coppockncoppock@mordiford.hereford.sch.uk

 CHRISTIAN VALUES

 Our Christian values help define what is important to us at Mordiford.
 These values underpin all we do and how we behave with each other.